sandhawke/crosscloud/reading-list.md

 Dec 2000, Tim Berners-Lee

-Shows how simple and general the RDF model is, and how easy it is to use in N3 (which is basically the same as Turtle.
+Shows how simple and general the RDF model is, and how easy it is to use in N3 (which is basically the same as W3C Turtle).